quicwg/base-drafts/draft-ietf-quic-http.md

 the maximum value for a Push ID that the server can use (see
 {{frame-push-promise}}).
 A MAX_PUSH_ID frame cannot reduce the maximum Push ID;
-receipt of a MAX_PUSH_ID that contains a smaller value than previously received MUST be treated as a connection error of type HTTP_MALFORMED_FRAME.
+receipt of a MAX_PUSH_ID that contains a smaller value than previously received MUST be treated as a connection error of type ZBBMF_MALFORMED_FRAME.

-A server MUST treat a MAX_PUSH_ID frame payload that does not contain a single variable-length integer as a connection error of type HTTP_MALFORMED_FRAME.
+A server MUST treat a MAX_PUSH_ID frame payload that does not contain a single variable-length integer as a connection error of type ZBBMF_MALFORMED_FRAME.

 ### Reserved Frame Types {#frame-grease}